Friday, September 26, 2025

 As younger populations in these emerging cities lean into sustainability, EV ownership is rising steadily.
 With it comes the demand for convenient and accessible charging solutions—making properties with inbuilt charging points increasingly attractive.

-From the perspective of All India EV, this is a golden opportunity for developers and investors.
+From the perspective of India EV, this is a golden opportunity for developers and investors.
 The competition for sustainable features like EV charging is significantly lower in Tier-II and III markets compared to metros.
 Developers who seize this early-mover advantage stand to gain from increased demand, higher property valuations, and fresh revenue streams.

 The integration of EV charging can also unlock new business avenues, such as collaborations with Charging Point Operators (CPOs), electric mobility startups, OEMs, and advertisers.
 Forward-thinking developers could explore these partnerships to monetize charging infrastructure and create future-proof developments tailored to a new generation of eco-conscious consumers.